twonoise/lacie.c/README.md

 # lacie.c
 lacie.c is Linux Ansi Console Image Editor for 1-bit or 4-bit palette, with transparency

-If you are here, you probably noticed that today there is too few to no any tiny, preferably console based (which implies keyboard-driven), low colors, user friendly (include code) yet rich pixel-precise editors with transparency, block copy, fine-tuned circles and undo.
+If you are here, you probably noticed that today there is too few to no any tiny, preferably console based (which implies keyboard-driven), low colors, user friendly (include code), few dependency, yet rich pixel-precise editors with transparency, block copy, fine-tuned circles and undo.
 Here I am try to somewhat fix this.
 So I write it myself.

 As the code is tiny and self explaining (I hope), please learn all keyboard bindings from code.
 And, most probably, you would need to change some, as key codes are terminal dependent.
 Please feel free to update code and add your features.